 Books 2 U encourages children to read for personal enjoyment and to become library users.
 Library staff and volunteers bring high-interest paperbacks to classrooms and other sites that serve children.
-During their visits, they present short, high-energy "booktalks" designed to excite children about the paperbacks.
-The booktalkers also register students for library cards and promote library services.
+During their visits, they present short, high-energy "booktalks" designed to excite children about the books.
+The booktalkers also share information about Library Connect and promote library services.

-Highly trained volunteers visit selected 3rd-, 4th-, 5th and 6th- grade classrooms in Multnomah County.
-Each of the 48 schools in the program receives a visit and new books four times throughout the school year.
+Highly trained staff and volunteers visit selected qualifying 3rd-, 4th- and 5th- grade classrooms.
+Schools are prioritized with an equity model that incorporates race, language, poverty, and test scores.
+Each of the schools in the program receives a visit and a classroom set of books, four times throughout the school year.

-Library staff and volunteers make visits every other week to various agencies that offer summer-long programs that serve at-risk children — from babies to teens.
-The children can listen to booktalks, check out Books 2 U paperbacks and participate in the library's Summer Reading program.
+Library staff partner with community organizations who offer free lunch and summer programs.
+Staff visit various locations that serve high priority children — from babies to teens.
+The children can choose a gift book and participate in the library's Summer Reading program.

-- To present entertaining and informative booktalking programs that will encourage students to read for personal enjoyment and to "practice" the reading skills acquired in school.
+- To encourage students to read for personal enjoyment and to "practice" the reading skills acquired in school.

-- To reach more elementary school students more frequently and increase library usage.
+- To reach elementary school students in priority schools and connect them to library resources.

-- To promote library services and programs for students and their families.
+- To promote library services and programs for children and their families.